pytest-dev/pytest/doc/en/example/simple.rst

 executing).

-post-process test reports / failures
+Post-process test reports / failures
 ---------------------------------------

 If you want to postprocess test reports and need access to the executing